adrn/NYCastroML/README.md

 **January 24**
-Introduction: Josh
-General idea behind structure of reading group: Mouth and Fingers
+Introduction: Josh, General idea behind structure of reading group: Mouth and Fingers
 Example of how to present a section
 Presentations on Sections 1.1, 1.2, 1.3: Josh
 Decide on time we are meeting (bring your calendar): All